berrak/virtualbox/README.md

 ### TODO

-Script above steps to automate the VM setup for Git and Puppet.
+Script above steps to automate some of the VM setup for Git and Puppet.

 ### References